sahib/misc/performance/2_cpu.rst

 .. note::

+    TODO: The assembler above is not terribly intuitive.

     Go and C have different calling conventions.
-    C passes params and return values over registers Go uses memory addresses (on the stack).
+    C passes params and return values over registers and the stack.

-    In both cases, there is a certain overhead in calling functions.
+    Go uses memory addresses passed on the stack.

     This makes it impossible to call a C function directly from Go.
     Some languages like Zig share the same calling convetions and make it therefore possible to directly call C code.
 For go we need a weird abstraction layer called cgo.

+    In both cases, there is a certain overhead in calling functions.

 --------------